Elpis (ship): DFDS / Scandinavian Seaways service

 In December 1981 Tor Line was sold to the Danish company DFDS.
 The only immediate change for Tor Scandinavia was that her homeport was altered from Gothenburg to Esbjerg, Denmark.
 She soon received DFDS's white hull and dark funnel colours (as opposed to the dark hull and white funnel of Tor Line), however she was officially marketed as a DFDS Tor Line ship due to the good reputation of Tor Line in Sweden.
 Between October 1982 and February 1983 Tor Scandinavia was again chartered as an expo-ship to Dutch companies.
-This time her name was temporarily changed to MS World Wide Expo and she sailed extensively in Asia and the Middle East.
+This time her name was temporarily changed to World Wide Expo and she sailed extensively in Asia and the Middle East.
 After the end of the charter she returned to Sweden–England traffic, although the English terminus was altered from Felixstowe to Harwich.
 Later in the same year DFDS decided to abandon the line to Amsterdam completely, and use only one ship—Tor Scandinavia—on the Gothenburg to Harwich route, whereas the Tor Britannia sailed from Harwich to Esbjerg.
 In 1981, Tor Scandinavia also starred in the BBC soap opera Triangle, which was shot entirely on board the ship.
-For the second and third series the DFDS ship, MS Dana Anglia was used instead due to a greater amount of time in port which made recording easier.
+For the second and third series the DFDS ship, Dana Anglia was used instead due to a greater amount of time in port which made recording easier.

 In 1988 DFDS adopted a new marketing name, Scandinavian Seaways, for their passenger division.
 As a result, the Tor Scandinavia was painted in a new, attractive white-and-blue livery, but the change also meant disappearance of the name Tor Line from her hull.
 However, she and her sister did still retain their original names.
 In the same year the ship was moved to Danish International Shipregistry, which meant less operational costs for the company.

 In 1989 Scandinavian Seaways decided to start trafficking from Gothenburg to Amsterdam again, so from February 1989 onwards Tor Scandinavia alternated on the routes Gothenburg–Harwich and Gothenburg–Amsterdam.
 In September of the same year a fire broke out on board during a crossing to Harwich, and the ship was forced to sail to Esbjerg instead.
 From there she continued to Nobiskrug, Rendsburg, Germany for repairs.
 During the 1990 summer season the ship's route was altered to Gothenburg–Newcastle, and from August 1990 onwards to Gothenburg–Harwich–Esbjerg, alongside the old Gothenburg–Amsterdam service.

 During January and February 1991 the Tor Scandinavia was rebuilt at Blohm + Voss, Hamburg, Germany.
-After the rebuilding she received a new name, MS Princess of Scandinavia, to bring her name in-line with Scandinavian Seaways' other ships (her sister had been renamed MS Prince of Scandinavia a few months earlier).
+After the rebuilding she received a new name, Princess of Scandinavia, to bring her name in-line with Scandinavian Seaways' other ships (her sister had been renamed Prince of Scandinavia a few months earlier).
 In 1994 the ship occasionally sailed between Kristiansand, Norway, and IJmuiden, the Netherlands.
 In June of the same year problems with one of the propellers meant the ship's speed was limited to 15 kn.
 While docked in Kristiansand to fix the problem the ship capsized, causing extensive damage.